esthermations/movie-faceoff/README.md

 # movie-faceoff

+Basically this is a really dumb way to rank your favourite movies.
+Or songs, or anything else, I guess.
+It has a simple ELO implementation which I'm like 99% sure is wrong, and one movie "beats" another when you say you like it more.

 ## Prerequisites

 A D compiler and Dub.
 The easiest way to get these is to grab the installer from https://dlang.org .